Mubaku Community Conservation Organization (MUCCO) is not for profit-making Community Based Organization.

 Mubaku Community Conservation Organization is located in northwest Uganda, this village lies across Lake Albert from the Democratic Republic of Congo, virtually in the heart of central Africa and bordering Murchison Falls National Park to the southern bank of the River Nile.
 MUCCO consists of different cultural groups like Alur, Bagungu, Banyoro, and Acholi for the purpose of keeping youth busy in the areas to collect resources for development rather than encroaching into the National Park for self-interest.

 The positive results of MUCCO activities are expected to create conservation, educational, cultural, social, and economic benefits to bridge and prevent the drastic increase in HIV/AIDS, poverty, and school dropout in Buliisa District.
+Lets embrace our hand together such that we can bring change in conserving the southern part of Murchison Falls National Park.

 You can as well take a Wildlife tour or Gorilla safari in Uganda, Rwanda, and Tanzania with Pamoja Safaris or Wild Experience Africa still will be one way of giving back to the local community in Uganda.